paul-friedl/paul-friedl.github.io/README.md

 Legal support (drafting of bill proposals, drafting of court briefs, legal advising) for a Berlin grassroots movement working towards reducing motorized transport within the city of Berlin, 2019-today

 ## Misc
-**Music** is life, which is why I really like it.
-If you're looking for a playlist that includes both annoyingly wonderful radio pop and 17-minute-ambient-pieces, you might like [this one](https://open.spotify.com/playlist/23SfFqM1jvFDVQvM2KLU1S?si=3aeb89b1858a40ca) or [this one](https://open.spotify.com/playlist/23SfFqM1jvFDVQvM2KLU1S?si=7776dffff54341b7).
+**Music** is life.
+If you're in need of a playlist that includes both annoyingly wonderful radio pop and 17-minute-ambient-pieces, you might like [this one](https://open.spotify.com/playlist/23SfFqM1jvFDVQvM2KLU1S?si=3aeb89b1858a40ca) or [this one](https://open.spotify.com/playlist/23SfFqM1jvFDVQvM2KLU1S?si=7776dffff54341b7]).

 **Movies**, too, are life and sometimes when I watch one I list and review it [here](https://mubi.com/users/11360000).